 Movement between the islands is fully reinstated at the moment, with daily connections that allow you to easily get from one island to any other, either by plane or by boat.
-Binter and Canaryfly are the airlines that will fly you between islands and Fred Olsen and Armas are the shipping companies.
+You can travel between the islands with airlines Binter and Canaryfly or shipping lines Fred Olsen, Armas, Biosfera Express and Líneas Romero.

 In Canary Islands, we have worked tirelessly for the past few months so that you can visit us and enjoy your holiday to the utmost in the maximum safety.

 You must download the RadarCOVID contagion alert app to your mobile.
 It is available for both iPhone and Android and will notify you of the risk of exposure to COVID-19 depending on your location.

 You should also be familiar with the main measures being applied to ensure your well-being.

 - Masks must be worn by adults and children over the age of six when outdoors or in enclosed public spaces, except when eating or drinking, doing physical exercise and/or if you are disabled or have a respiratory condition.

 - The use of products for individual hygiene (hydroalcoholic gels and soap) is encouraged.